felixge/nodeguide.com/guide/style.md

 [vim][vim] may not help you to impress the ladies, it will please our [BDFL][bdfl] and your grandpa will also approve.

-I'm typing this document in Notes on my iPad, but that's beacause I'm on a beach in Thailand, your work environment may impact your choice of editors as well.
+I'm typing this document in Notes on my iPad, but that's because I'm on a beach in Thailand, your work environment may impact your choice of editors as well.

 [vim]: http://www.vim.org/